adithyanotfound/FaceMed/README.md

 # Post Configuration Steps

-It's now time to start Talawa-Admin and get it running
+It's now time to start FaceMed and get it running

 ## Install docker and MongoDB Compass